ArduPilot/ardupilot_wiki/common/source/docs/common-velocity-can-escs.rst

 - Fully isolated communication interface
 - Designed and manufactured in Australia

 The Velocity ESC provides a CAN communication interface for commands and telemetry.
 A traditional digital PWM interface is also supported.
-They can be obtained with either PiccoloCAN or UAVCAN protocol firmware.
+They can be obtained with either PiccoloCAN or DroneCAN protocol firmware.

 Additionally, the Velocity ESC provides an optional hardware interlock for increased operator safety.